 When you’ve polished off all of their finger sandwiches and jam scones keep walking down Piccadilly until you reach the neon lights at Piccadilly Circus (10 min walk).
 We’ve given you about 2-3 hours to do some gift shopping now (you can’t go home empty-handed!).
 Regent Street is where you’ll find Hamleys.
 Liberty is up the end by Carnaby Street.
 Oxford Street is better for high street shops, or chain shops, but it’s still worth a quick visit for Selfridges.
-If you just want some corny tourist gifts like cups and mugs and those ‘My brother went to London and all I got was this lousy t-shirt’ t-shirt, then try the tourist shops around Piccadilly Circus and Leicester Square.
+If you just want some corny tourist gifts like cups and mugs and t-shirts then try the shops around Piccadilly Circus and Leicester Square.

 |Cash||Oyster & Contactless||Travelcards||London Pass|

 |Train (z1)||£4.90||£2.40||£2.40||£6.80||£6.80||£12.70 (z1-4)||£12.70 (z1-6)||£34.10 (z1-2)|